Is DC Really Affordable?

 I'm glad to see I'm not the only one thinking about the limits of the "30 percent of your income" housing affordability definition.

 This Washington City Paper article gets into the idea that housing and transportation together is a better measure of affordability, but then also addresses the idea that I have also raised that "how much disposable income you have left over after paying for housing" might be a better measure of whether your housing costs too much than what percentage you are paying.

-It's an interesting application of this angle to note that DC Millenials' salaries are enough higher than those in many other cities that's DC's could be considered "more affordable" for them than other cities, such as Baltimore, even though they are spending a median 44 percent of their income on rent.
+It's an interesting application of this angle to note, as the DC Office of Revenue recently did, that DC Millenials' salaries are enough higher than those in many other cities that's DC's could be considered "more affordable" for them than other cities, such as Baltimore, even though they are spending a median 44 percent of their income on rent.

 But does that mean the city is really "affordable"?

-How do wages on the lower end of the scale in DC compare to elsewhere?
-I don't have an answer to that; minimum wage in DC is going up to $9.50/hour—no where near, for example, Seattle's groundbreaking $15.
-Perhaps that's the next number crunching the Office of Revenue can take on.
+How do wages on the lower end of the scale in DC compare to elsewhere, or number of jobs available to those without a college degree?
+I don't have a full answer to that.
+Minimum wage in DC is going up to $9.50/hour—nowhere near, for example, Seattle's groundbreaking $15.
+Labor force participation rate has been dropping.
+Perhaps this is the next number crunching project the Office of Revenue can take on.

 (Photo credit: Flickr user Ken Lund, CC BY-SA 2.0)

 Miriam Axel-Lute is editor of Shelterforce and associate director of the National Housing Institute.
 Her email is miriam at nhi dot org.